Simon Meyer Kuper

 Simon Meyer Kuper (1906 – 20 March 1963) was a judge of the South African Supreme Court, and a noted leader in the South African Jewish community.
 His children include anthropologist Adam Kuper.

 Early life

 Kuper was born in Johannesburg in 1906.
 He attended Jeppe High School and subsequently gained his B.A. and LL.B. at the University of the Witwatersrand.

 Career

 Kuper was admitted to the Bar in 1927.
 He joined Group 621 of the Johannesburg Bar.
 After practising law for several years, he was appointed King's Counsel in 1946 and became a judge at the South African Supreme Court in 1955.

-The South African Supreme Court consists of several divisions.
-Kuper sat in the Transvaal Provincial Division, which covers Pretoria, South Africa's administrative capital.
+The South African Supreme Court consisted of several divisions.
+Kuper sat in the Transvaal Provincial Division, which covered Pretoria, South Africa's administrative capital.

 Civic activities

 In 1946, Kuper provided evidence before the Anglo-American Commission of Inquiry on Palestine, on behalf of South African Jews.

 At the February 1954 Conference on Jewish Material Claims Against Germany, Kuper represented South African Jews, together with Abel Shaban.

 Kuper was chairman of the South African Jewish Board of Deputies from 1944–49, and was chairman of the South African Zionist Federation from 1950 to 1955.
 Kuper's resignation from the chairmanship of the latter, which was made to pursue his career at the Supreme Court, was honoured by a pledge to plant a grove of 1,000 trees in Israel.
 Kuper subsequently became honorary president of the South African Zionist Federation.

 Kuper was at one time president of the United Hebrew Congregation, honorary vice-president of the Israel United Appeal, and honorary vice-president of the South African Jewish Appeal.